Logo of Search a Plumber

 Why Consider a Whole-House Repipe?

 Older New York City homes, particularly those built before the 1960s, often contain galvanized steel or lead pipes.
 Over time, galvanized pipes corrode from the inside out, drastically reducing water flow and pressure.
-Lead pipes, still present in some pre-war buildings, pose serious health risks1.
+Lead pipes, still present in some pre-war buildings, pose serious health risks.
 Even copper pipes, a later standard, can suffer from pitting corrosion in certain water conditions.
 If you're experiencing rusty water, frequent leaks, or a noticeable drop in pressure, your plumbing system may be signaling it's time for a replacement.
 Undertaking a full re-piping project, while a major investment, resolves these issues permanently and can increase the value and safety of your property.

 The Repiping Process: A Step-by-Step Overview